 We had two weeks to drive around and explore New Zealand.
-We wanted to explore the north island, before heading to visit the stunning south island, and spent about a week driving around each island.
-We flew from LAX directly into Auckland on a looooooong 17 hour flight and spent a couple of days there recovering from jetlag.
-New Zealand is a fascinating blend of some of the most diverse environments on earth, and is a master-class showing how two completely different cultures can thrive in a peaceful yet vibrant society.
+We planned to explore the North Island, before heading to the stunning South Island.
+We flew from LAX directly into Auckland on a looooooong 17 hour flight, and spent a couple of days in Auckland recovering from jetlag.
+New Zealand has some of the most diverse environments on earth, and displays perfectly how two completely different cultures can thrive in a peaceful yet vibrant society.

-We spent an entire day wandering this gorgeous museum with the boys.
-This museum is located in a beautiful half deco-half modernist building on a hill in a peaceful neighborhood.
+We spent an entire day wandering this stunning museum with the boys.
+This museum is located in a beautiful half deco-half modernist building on top of a hill in a peaceful neighborhood.

-New Zealand was inhabited by local native people, the Maori before the arrival of the Europeans in the 1700s.
-There were so many wonderful exhibits to learn about the history of New Zealand, and the impact it had on the Maori population.
+New Zealand was inhabited by local native people, the Maori before the arrival of Europeans in the 1700s.
+There were many wonderful exhibits sharing the history of New Zealand, and the impact it had on the Maori population.
 It is beautifully curated.

-The Highlight for us was the Maori section on the bottom floor, and it shows a traditional Maori Hut and warrior boat.
+The Highlight for us was the Maori section on the bottom floor.
+The highlight was the traditional Maori Hut and warrior boat.

-Waitematā Harbor is the main access by sea to Auckland, New Zealand.
-For this reason it is often referred to as Auckland Harbor, despite the fact that it is one of two harbors joining the city.
+Waitematā Harbor is the main access by boat to Auckland, New Zealand.
+For this reason it’s often referred to as Auckland Harbor, despite the fact that it’s one of two harbors joining the city.

-We wandered around and enjoyed the beautiful views of the downtown area, clear blue waters, and the many shops, restaurants, and cafes.
-It’s a pleasant way to enjoy the afternoon.
+We wandered around and enjoyed beautiful views of the downtown area, clear blue waters, and many shops, restaurants, and cafes.
+It’s beautiful, clean, and not crowded at all.

-We left Auckland and drove about 3 hours south to Rotarua.
-We were heading to Skyline Rotarua for some action and adventure.
+After leaving Auckland we drove about 3 hours south to Rotarua.
+We visited the Skyline Rotarua for some action and adventure.

-If you’ve never been on a luge before, you are in for a treat.
-We took a gondola from the base of the mountain to the top pf the mountain.
+If you’ve never been on a luge before, you’re in for a treat.
+We took the gondola from the base to the top of the mountain.
 The views were incredible.
-At the top of the mountain, we needed to pick through a grotty container of helmets to find that perfect fit for our ride.
+At the top of the mountain, we were told to pick through a grotty container of helmets to find the perfect fit for our ride.

-They do provide optional hairnets if you’d like one, and the boys were mortified when I made us all wear them.
+After researching this before we arrived, the boys were mortified when I made us all wear hairnets.
 (I’m sorry, I didn’t want to drive lice around New Zealand for two weeks with us!!!)